Keeping the body and mind well in lockdown

 Research suggests that people with heart disease may develop more severe symptoms and complications if they get Covid-19 (coronavirus).
 Those living with heart conditions and high blood pressure, need to be careful and look after themselves during this unsettling time.

-As the country moves to Alert Level 3 lockdown, you may be juggling family commitments and working from home.
+As the country moves into lockdown, you may be juggling family commitments and working from home.
 There may be uncertainty for how long this will be for and concerns about how you will manage.
-With increasing levels of anxiety, it is important to keep on top of these feelings and to work on supporting your overall wellbeing in self-isolation.
+With increasing levels of anxiety, it is important to keep on top of these feelings and to work on supporting your overall wellbeing.

 How can I adjust to this new routine of working from home?